dembart/mlyzed/README.md

 #### About

-mlyzed is a small library for post-processing molecular dynamics (MD) simulations.
-The main features of the code are trajectory unwrapping, FFT calculation of the MSD, and ease of use.
+mlyzed is the python library for post-processing molecular dynamics (MD) simulations.
+The main features of the code are trajectory unwrapping, FFT calculation of the MSD, analysis of the hop events, and ease of use.

 <i>Note: The library is not guaranteed to be bug free.
 If you observe unexpected results, errors, please report  an issue at the github.</i>